-The International Field Program is open to both New School graduate students and external graduate and undergraduate students in a variety of fields, including international affairs/studies, public health, public policy, anthropology, sociology, non-profit management, environmental sustainability, and urban planning.
+The International Field Program is open to both New School and Non-New School graduate, Ph.D., and undergraduate students (rising juniors and seniors) and individuals pursuing continuing education in a variety of fields, including international affairs/studies, public health, public policy, anthropology, sociology, non-profit management, environmental sustainability, and urban planning.

 Students work and conduct research with community-based organizations, NGOs, international organizations, government, and local agencies.